-The KK scheme has other limitations, e.g., it requires a coherent I/Q transmitter for real-valued bipolar signals~\cite{mecozzi2018kkpam}.
-Alternatively, one may generate a double-sideband passband signal and optically filter to create a single-sideband signal that is minimum phase~\cite{mecozzi2018kkpam}.
+The KK scheme has more limitations, e.g., it requires a coherent I/Q transmitter for real-valued bipolar signals \cite{mecozzi2018kkpam}.
+Alternatively, one may generate a double-sideband passband signal and optically filter it to obtain a single-sideband signal that is minimum-phase \cite{mecozzi2018kkpam}.
 However, the optical filter must have a sharp cutoff.
 Also, KK detectors apply a square-root and logarithm to the entries of $\mathbf{Y}$, which can be negative with electrical noise $\mathbf{N}_2$.
-Practical receivers use clipping~\cite{lowery2019clipping}, but this reduces rates~\cite[Sec.~2.8]{cover1991elementsofIT} unless the CSPR increases.
+Practical receivers use clipping \cite{lowery2019clipping}, but this reduces rates \cite[Sec.~2.8]{cover1991elementsofIT} unless the CSPR increases.

-The papers~\cite{secondini2020direct,tasbihi2021direct,plabst2022achievable,prinz2023successive,plabst2024neural} exploit ISI to detect bipolar real or zero-mean complex modulations.
-Zero-mean bipolar modulation (with zero CSPR) exhibits energy gains up to \SI{6}{dB} for optical amplification~\cite{secondini2020direct} and \SI{3}{dB} for only electrical noise over state-of-the-art unipolar modulation~\cite{plabst2024neural}.
-However, the receivers are either complexity- or interference-limited.
-For example, the paper~\cite{tasbihi2021direct} requires zero-forcing at the transmitter to remove CD, which requires a coherent transmitter.